RenurajYennawar/Python-Assignments/README.md

 # Python-Assignments
-This Repository consists of Assignments submitted to Netzwerk Academy.
+This Repository consists of Assignments submitted to Netzwerk Academy and all Python Notes for each topic.